 Testing tool

 Jepsen is a Clojure library for testing distributed systems.
-It generates load, introduces failures (network partitions, process crashes, clock skew) and checks whether the stated guarantees are met.
+It generates load, injects network partitions, kills processes, shifts clocks, and checks whether the stated guarantees still hold.

-Each analysis is published as a detailed report: testing settings, detected anomalies, vendor response.
-The reports have become required reading for distributed system architects.
+Each analysis is published as a detailed report: test setup, detected anomalies, vendor response, and follow-up fixes.
+The reports became required reading for distributed-system architects.

 Related chapter